molecularmachinist/functional_sampling_tool/example/README.md

 ## Choosing frames for next epoch

 Now `cd` into the other folder, `after_e1`.
 It is just as the other folder was after initialization, but also has simulated trajectories.
-To not make this repo any more bloated, the trajectories have very little frames and the edr, log, and cpt files have been removed.
-However these do not affect the behaviour and usage of the tool, so no problem, though teh resulting figures will look a bit horrific.
+To not make this repo any more bloated, the trajectories have very little frames and the `edr`, `log`, and `cpt` files have been removed.
+As these do not affect the behaviour and usage of the tool, no problem there.
+The resulting figures will look a bit horrific due to the low number of samples.

 Normally to begin, we'd first pull the changes with